 And He is not the Word of God enfleshed, whose full assumption of the totality of our humanity is the ontological basis of our eternal salvation.

 And further, He is certainly not our eternal judge (despite the claims of Jesus,“For the Father judges no one, but has committed all judgment to the Son…” John 5:22).
-Rather, He is simply a good man whose but beautiful and inspiring teachings can help us.
+Rather, He is simply a good man whose beautiful and inspiring teachings can help us.

 Now enter Moral Therapeutic Deism.